-- Commencing in March 2020 and continuing after the period ended March 31, 2021, the outbreak of the novel strain of coronavirus known as "COVID19" has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
+- Commencing in March 2020 and continuing after the period ended December 31, 2021, the COVID 19 pandemic has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which include travel bans, lockdowns, business closures and self-imposed quarantine periods, have caused material disruption to businesses globally resulting in economic slowdowns and broad-based supply chain disruptions.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-The duration and impact of the COVID19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods. - During the six months ended March 31, 2021, the Company issued 10,324,545 common shares to subscribers for cash proceeds of \$1,548 upon the exercise of warrants issued by Mega in 2018. - During the six months ended March 31, 2021, the Company issued 1,995,000 common shares for gross proceeds of \$173 upon the exercise of stock options by participants under Mega's stock option plan.
+The duration and impact of the COVID19 pandemic remain unknown at this time, even with the availability of effective vaccines, as does the efficacy of the government and central bank interventions.
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods. - During the three months ended December 31, 2021, the Company issued 6,765,000 common shares for gross proceeds of \$840 upon the exercise of stock options by participants under Mega's stock option plan.